Generating function: Convergence

+Limitations

+Not all expressions that are meaningful as functions of x are meaningful as expressions designating formal series; for example, negative and fractional powers of x are examples of functions that do not have a corresponding formal power series.

+Types

 Ordinary generating function (OGF)

-The ordinary generating function of a sequence is

 When the term generating function is used without qualification, it is usually taken to mean an ordinary generating function.
+The ordinary generating function of a sequence a_{n} is:

 If a_{n} is the probability mass function of a discrete random variable, then its ordinary generating function is called a probability-generating function.